What Are Database Models? Types, Examples, and Use Cases Explained

 Examples of Hybrid Database Models

 Hybrid database models are particularly useful in scenarios requiring a blend of performance, security, and cost efficiency, such as e-commerce during peak seasons.
 A common example is a system that combines relational and document-based storage to cater to varied data access patterns.
-This hybrid approach ensures that different types of data can be managed effectively within a single system.
+This hybrid approach guarantees that different types of data can be managed effectively within a single system.

 Another example is the Document-Relational Database, which merges document storage with relational capabilities.
 Additionally, Object-Relational Mapping (ORM) facilitates interaction between object-oriented programming languages and relational databases, providing a seamless data management solution.